Approximate Bayesian inference for cumulative probit regression models: Closing remarks

 \section{Closing remarks}

-Regression models for ordinal data are recurrent across numerous applications; however, the scarcity of scalable algorithms for approximate Bayesian inference restricts their practical utility in large-scale settings.
-This article introduces three algorithms for approximate inference under cumulative probit models, providing efficient implementations and evaluating their performance across various simulated scenarios and applications.
-Current results indicate that the three approaches offer complementary trade-offs between accuracy and computational cost; however, the \textsc{ep} routine emerges as the method yielding the most accurate characterization of the posterior distribution.
-From a theoretical perspective, \textsc{ep} procedures have fewer formal guarantees compared to methods based on Variational Bayes; for instance, the resulting algorithmic routine is not guaranteed to converge to the minimum of the reverse \textsc{kl} divergence \citep{bishop:2006}.
-Nonetheless, their superior performance in numerous settings---including the ordinal probit model---justifies continued research efforts to better understand the properties of such algorithms \citep[e.g.,][]{dehaene:2018}.
+Regression models for ordinal data are popular across numerous applications; however, the scarcity of scalable algorithms for approximate Bayesian inference restricts their practical utility in large-scale settings.
+This article introduces three algorithms for approximate inference in cumulative probit models, provides efficient implementations and evaluates their performance across various simulated scenarios and applications.
+The results indicate that the three approaches offer complementary trade-offs between accuracy and computational cost; however, the \textsc{ep} routine emerges as the method that empirically provides the most accurate characterization of the posterior distribution.
+From a theoretical perspective, \textsc{ep} procedures have fewer formal guarantees compared to methods based on Variational Bayes; for instance, the resulting algorithmic routine is not guaranteed to converge to a minimum of the reverse \textsc{kl} divergence \citep{bishop:2006}.
+Nonetheless, their superior performance in numerous settings---including the ordinal probit model---motivates further research efforts to better understand the properties of such algorithms \citep[e.g.,][]{dehaene:2018}.

-The proposed routines are generally applicable to any linear predictor specification; however, more computationally efficient variants can be developed when the design matrix shows specific sparse structures \citep[e.g.,][Section 7]{zhou2024,gronberg:2025,goplerud:2025}.
-Other potential generalizations include addressing more structured linear predictors, such as those involving latent-factor models or multiplicative effects.
-The extension of the proposed algorithms to these contexts is not immediate; however, the routines presented in this article might serve as a starting point for such future developments.
+The proposed routines are applicable to any linear predictor specification; however, more computationally efficient variants can be developed when the design matrix shows specific sparsity structures \citep[e.g.,][Section 7]{zhou2024,gronberg:2025,goplerud:2025}.
+Other potential generalizations include addressing more structured linear predictors, such as those involving latent-factor models or multiplicative effects, or extending the model to include category--specific coefficients similarly to proportional odds specifications.
+Extending the proposed algorithms to these contexts is not immediate; however, the routines presented in this article might serve as a starting point for such future developments.